mihaMaks/2022SegmentationST/evaluation/Metric_comparison.md

 # WORD SEGMENTATION - metric comparison
+New comparison is needed when we filter the data again, this was done based on how many words are
+surface-level segmented !!!

 This file is summary of comparison between 3 F1-score metrics that are scoring
 how well pretrained BERT-tokenizer predicts segemetation of words.